linode/docs/docs/guides/databases/general/database-solutions/index.md

 *Directly provision your databases on Compute Instances to have full control over the installation and configuration, ideal for applications that require extensive database customization or complex configurations.*

 Beyond Managed Databases and Marketplace Apps, you can deploy any of your database workloads to the cloud using Compute Instances.
-Since Compute Instances are Linux-based virtual machines, you can install any database software required by your applications.
+Since Compute Instances are Linux-based virtual machines, any compatible database software packages that are available on your chosen  Linux distribution can be installed.
+When manually hosting your database workloads, you are responsible for installation, configuration, and all aspects of database management (including applying regular security updates).

 There are many installation and configuration guides available on our docs site for the database management system discussed above.
 Click on the links below to view guides for the corresponding database: